Pythm/ad-ElectricalManagement/README.md

 # ad-Electrical Management

 > [!NOTE]
 > Readme currently under construction.
-Some more testing before taking this out of beta.

-Controls your electrical chargers, heaters and switches based on consumption/production.
-Uses Nordpool prices and has a maximum kWh pr hour limitation.

-Currently supports controlling Tesla and Easee chargers.
-Charging Tesla on an Easee charger is not yet tested.
+Controls charging, climate entities and switches to control power consuming equipment like hot-water boilers etc, based on consumption/production and prices from Nordpool.

+> [!TIP]
+> This Appdaemon app is intended for use with Home Assistant at your home location and will only change charging amps on chargers/cars that are home.
+If you want to control electricity usage other places I recomend creating a Home Assistant and Appdaemon pr place.

+I use sensors from Tibber Pulse connected to HAN port.
+Check out https://tibber.com/ If you are interested in switching to Tibber you can use my invite link to get a startup bonus: https://invite.tibber.com/fydzcu9t

+## Installation
+Download the `Electricalmanagement` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `electricalManagement` module.

 ### Dependencies:
 Install Nordpool custom components via HACS: https://github.com/custom-components/nordpool Workday Sensor: https://www.home-assistant.io/integrations/workday/

-### Sensors:
+Uses Met.no if you do not configure an outside temperature: https://www.home-assistant.io/integrations/met/

+Other only needed if configured:
+Tesla Custom Integration via HACS: https://github.com/alandtse/tesla Easee

+## Control of your electricity usage
+Fetches prices from [Nordpool integration](https://github.com/custom-components/nordpool) to calculates savings and spend hours for heaters in addition to charging time.

+Set a max kWh limit with `max_kwh_goal` and input your `buffer` to be on the safe side.
+Buffer size depends on how strict you want to limit usage and how much of your electricity usage is controllable.
+Max usage limit during one hour increases by 5 kWh if average of the 3 highest consumption hours is over limit.
+If limit is set to low it will turn down heating including switches and reduce charging to 6 Ampere before it breaks limit 3 times and raises it by 5 kWh.
+Max usage limit is developed according to the new calculation that Norwegian Energy providers base their grid tariffs on but should easily be adoptable to other countries with some rewrite.

+> [!TIP]
+> If you live in a country where there is no tariff on higher usage I would set limit to the same size as your main fuse in kWh.

-Consumption sensor and accumulated consumption pr hour sensor.
+Provide a consumption sensor and an accumulated consumption pr hour sensor to calculate electricity usage to stay within a preferred kWh limit.
-I recommend Tibber Pulse connected to HAN port.
-Check out https://tibber.com/ If you are interested in switching to Tibber you can use my invite link to get a startup bonus: https://invite.tibber.com/fydzcu9t

 If you have solar or other electricity production you add a production sensor and a accumulated production sensor.
+The app will the try to charge any cars with the surplus production.

+## Charger
+Calculates time to charge car based on battery size and charger data.
+App will also register electricity usage from heaters and other based on outside temperature to better calculate time needed to charge.
+Multiple cars with priority 1-5 is supported.
+Queues after priority.
+If you have other high electricity consumption in combination with low limit it will turn down charging but no lower than 6 Amp to stay within given consumption limit.
+This may result in unfinished charging if limit is too low or consumption is too high during calculated charge time.

+Priority settings for charger:
+1: Will start at calculated time even if staying below consumption limit will result in heaters turning down/off.
+Will also charge until full even if it is not complete due to turning down speed based on consumption limit.
+2-5: Will wait to start charging until it is 1,6kW free capacity.
+Will also stop charging at price increase after calculated charge time ends.
+If multiple chargers apply, first will have to charge at full capacity before next charger checks if it is 1,6kW free capacity to start.

+Currently supports controlling Tesla and Easee chargers.
+Charging Tesla on an Easee charger is not yet tested.

+## Climate
+Heating sources you wish to control that sets the temperature based on outside temperature, electricity price and with possibility to reduce temporarily when consumption is high.

-## Installation
+## Switches

-Download the `Electricalmanagement` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `electricalManagement` module.
+Dumb hot-water boilers with no temperature sensors and only a on/off switch.
+It will use functions from ElectricityPrice to find times to heat/turn on.
+If power consumption sensor is provided it will also be able to calculate better how to avoid max usage limit in ElectricalUsage.

 ## App configuration